rvohealth/psychic/README.md

 ```

 NOTE: doing so will create the new app in the psychic folder, so once done testing remember to remove it.

+## Questions?

+- **Ask them on [Stack Overflow](https://stackoverflow.com)**, using the `[psychic]` tag.

+## Contributing

+Psychic is an open source library, so we encourage you to actively contribute.
+Visit our [Contributing](https://github.com/rvohealth/psychic/CONTRIBUTING.md) guide to learn more about the processes we use for submitting pull requests or issues.

+Are you trying to report a possible security vulnerability?
+Visit our [Security Policy](https://github.com/rvohealth/psychic/SECURITY.md) for guidelines about how to proceed.